HMPNK/HANNO/README.md

 * If no input via "-P", protein input via "-p" will be used for gene-modeling and for functional annotation.
 * If input via "-p" and "-P", "-p" will be used for modelling and -P will be used for functional annotation.
 * long RNA sequence (Refseq mRNA, ISOSEQ from your organism) should be input via "-r"
+* If using NCBI Refseq \*rna_from_genomic\* files, remove "miscrna", "ncrna", "precursorrna", "rrna" and "trna" to increase gene-level specificity!
+This is especially true, if the human genome reference gneset is used as it contains much more of these non-coding RNAs than other annotations!
 * short read RNAseq should be assembled reference guided by stringtie and the resulting gtf should be input by "-g"
 * Alternatively, but time consuming, denovo assemblies of short read RNAseq can be input via "-r".
 * Currently, HANNO will run only, if a protein input is provided.
 To override this to check performance on pure transcript data, one may input a single mappable protein via "-p".